About the Accountability in the ESSA Era Alliance

-The REL is conducting a descriptive and simulation-based analysis to examine how specific aspects of the accountability system rules in two mid-Atlantic states affect the types of schools identified for support for student subgroups.
+The REL conducted a descriptive and simulation-based analysis to examine how specific aspects of the accountability system rules in two mid-Atlantic states affect the types of schools identified for support for student subgroups.
 Specifically, middle schools are more likely to be identified for TSI for their students with disabilities (SWD) subgroups than are other combinations of subgroup and school level.
-The study seeks to explain this pattern by examining the following research questions:
+The study examined the following research questions: